Chinese Tutor App - Posit UXD Workshop Project

 The proposed tile layout for topics introduces a tough design & technical issue.
 Tile size should indicate topic priority but longer English words take up proportionally more horizontal than vertical tile space.
 On the other hand, words made of 1 to 4 Chinese characters would look too small if the tiles were set in a brick pattern of uniform row height.

-The main screen leverages the ubiquity of phones in everyday life.
 The premise is that a user can type, speak or photograph a word to find a match against an existing database.
 Allowing word input by photo-based OCR, microphone-based voice recognition in English or Chinese, or typing English, Pinyin or Chinese addresses the issue that learners are not necessarily proficient in Chinese character stroke input or Pinyin romanization.

 Current translators from Baidu and Microsoft are able to translate a menu from photographs in 8 secs so what's proposed is feasible but requires substantial resources to achieve.